ActivexDiamond/actives-bin/README.md

 Most are written by me but few are taken from online sources.
 In those cases, attribution is given in-script.

+# Notable Scripts
+All scripts have `-h/--help` options which describe their usage.
+However here is a summary of some of my favourites.

+- `create-script`
+    - Creates a new script(s), in your directory of choice.
+Sets it to be executable by the current user.
+And fills it with a nice template.
+Then opens it using your $EDITOR.
+- `get-x11-window-owner`
+    - Gets the executable responsible for a particular window.
+Allows selecting your target window with the mouse.
+- `sum-video-durations`
+    - Goes through a given directory (optionally; recursively) and sums the durations of all videos found within.
+- `popup-new-file-dialog`
+    - Brings up a yad dialog with powerful options for creating blank files.
+- `popup-date-time-notification`
+    - Shows a notification with the current date, time, year-week, and unix-time.
+Useful if you don't like taskbars. :P

 # CLI Options
 Currently, they all accept Unix-style short options (E,g, `-a`) **and** GNU-style long options (E.g. `--all`).
 For options that take an argument, it may either written directly, seperated by a space, or seperated by an equals sign.